solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 conversation history is sent with it.
 This provides context allowing ChatGPT to respond as though it is having a conversation.
-The length of this conversation history can be configured from appsettings.json with the `OpenAiMaxTokens` value which is then translated to a maximum conversation string length that is 1/2 of this value.
+The length of this conversation history can be configured from appsettings.json with the `OpenAiMaxTokens` value that is then translated to a maximum conversation string length that is 1/2 of this value.

 Please note that the "text-davinci-003" model used by this sample has a maximum of 4096 tokens.
-Tokens are used in both the request and response from the service.
-Overriding the maxConversationLength to values approaching the maximum token value could result in completions that contain little to no text if all of it has been used in the request.
+Token are used in both the request and reponse from the service.
+Overriding the maxConversationLength to values approaching maximum token value could result in completions that contain little to no text if all of it has been used in the request.

 The history for all prompts and completions for each chat session is stored in PostgreSQL.
-Deleting a chat session in the UI will delete its corresponding data as well.
+Deleting a chat session in the UI will delete it's corresponding data as well.

-The application will also summarize the name of the chat session by asking ChatGPT to provide a one or two-word summary of the first prompt.
+The application will also summarize the name of the chat session by asking ChatGPT to provide a one or two word summary of the first prompt.
-This allows for the easy identification of different chat sessions.
+This allows you to easily identity different chat sessions.

 Please note this is a sample application.
 It is intended to demonstrate how to use PostgreSQL and Azure OpenAI ChatGPT together.
-It is not intended for production or other large-scale use
+It is not intended for production or other large scale use

 ## Getting Started